 This type of railing is composed of a pressure treated wood post, wrapped in a composite or PVC sleeve.
 This offers composite railings its protection and beautiful aesthetics.
 Between posts, composite pickets, aluminum, cable, or glass can be used.
 Brands like TimberTech’s Radiance Rail can incorporate lighting right into the railings.
 Lighting makes for a beautiful accent that will wow your friends and family when they visit!

 As beautiful and durable as composite railings may be, there are a few notable drawbacks.
 They require being top-mounted, which isn’t suitable for waterproof decks.
 They also feel out of place on deck made of other materials, limiting them to composite decks.
 Additionally, they are only available in limited colours, making design options minimal.

 Glass Deck Railings

-To maximize your view of BC’s beautiful vistas, glass railings are second to none.
-Glass deck railings make decks feel larger.
-Most often coupled with an aluminum picture frame for sturdiness and building code requirements, glass/aluminum combination railings start around $66 per linear foot installed.
+To maximize your view of BC’s beautiful vistas, glass railings are second-to-none.
+Glass deck railings make decks feel and look larger.
+Coupled with aluminum picture frames, this combo provides optimal studiedness and building-code requirements.
+Glass/aluminum combination railings start around $66 per linear foot installed.